Image Courtesy: Doug Downen

 If you say no to seconds, take home leftovers and only eat until your belly is approximately 80% full, you will give your digestive acids more time to do their job.
 This results in quicker elimination of toxins, and reduction of bloating, weight gain and energy loss.
 Many of us don’t realize that the amount we eat is in direct correlation of our energy levels after a meal.

 Dangers of Overeating

-Stuffing yourself can confuse your digestive enzymes, and greatly tax your digestive organs.
+Stuffing yourself can confuse your digestive enzymes, and can greatly tax your digestive organs.
 When the body is forced to put more efforts into breaking down your food, there is going to be a back-up of toxins.
-These toxins may never leave.
+These toxins may never leave!
 In worst case scenarios, a long life of overeating can result in colon disease, candidiasis and of course, obesity, heart disease, and a frightening mess of other digestive and weight problems.

 So, What if it Feels like You are Starving?